-I first made butternut squash soup with candied bacon last autumn, after watching a masterclass episode of MasterChef Australia in which Matt Preston shared his recipe for an easy pumpkin soup garnished with pepita (squash seeds) and bacon candied in brown sugar.
-I simplified his recipe further to come up with the version I shared last year.
+I first made butternut squash soup with candied bacon last autumn, after watching a masterclass episode of MasterChef Australia in which Matt Preston shared his recipe for an easy pumpkin soup garnished with pepita (squash seeds) and bacon candied in brown sugar

-Since then, I’ve changed the way I candy the bacon pieces for a crunchier texture; I think it’s more accurate to call this version bacon brittle.
-The recipe produces twice as much bacon brittle as you need for two bowls of soup but it’s very hard to resist adding more so the extra soon disappears.
+I’ve simplified his recipe and changed the way I candy the bacon pieces for a crunchier texture; I think it’s more accurate to call my version bacon brittle.
+The recipe below produces twice as much bacon brittle as you need for two bowls of soup but it’s very hard to resist adding more so the extra soon disappears.
 It will last a day in the fridge in an airtight container or feel free to halve the amounts.

 Pete and I like the subtle warming flavours of the mixed spice, but you can certainly omit the spice if you like.
 I’ve made it both ways and we like both versions.